 \section{Results and Discussion}

-We start with simulating a $2 \times 2 \times 5$ cell for (BaMnO$_3$)$_2|$(KTaO$_3$)$_3$ heterostructure within periodic boundary condition, leading to a supercell arrangement.
+Since the hexagonal structure of BaMnO$_3$ is the most stable one, we begin by assessing the static and dynamic stability of the cubic BaMnO$_3$ structure considered here as a component of the heterostructure.
+We check the mechanical stability by calculating the elastic tensor and find the structure to be stable in its cubic form \cite{HuAMSE18}.
+Further, calculating the phonon dispersion within density functional perturbation theory as implemented in {\scshape vasp}, we find the structure to be dynamically stable, since no imaginary phonon frequency is observed.
+After ensuring the static and dynamic stability of cubic BaMnO$_3$, we start with simulating a $2a \times 2b$ cell for (BaMnO$_3$)$_2|$(KTaO$_3$)$_3$ heterostructure within periodic boundary conditions, leading to a supercell arrangement.
 Unlike in Ref.~\cite{GanguliPRB25}, here we choose an inversion-asymmetric structure to allow for the possibility of Rashba-like interaction in the absence of any structural distortion.

-The band structure and the density of states (DoS) calculated within spin-orbit interaction, displayed in \cref{fig:DoSband}(a) and \cref{fig:DoSband}(b), indicates a gap of $\sim$0.7~eV between the valence and the conduction bands for the superlattice of our choice.
-The interface can be made a conducting one by increasing the KTO layer thickness, as indicated in \cref{eq:ChargeTransfer} and \cref{eq:range}.
+The band structure and the density of states (DoS) calculated within spin-orbit interaction, displayed in \cref{fig:DoSband}(a) and \cref{fig:DoSband}(b), indicate a gap of $\sim$0.65~eV between the valence and the conduction bands for the superlattice of our choice, with all bands close to the Fermi level (below and above) corresponding to the BMO part, as seen from the projected charge density in \cref{fig:DoSband}(c).
+The interface can be made a conducting one by increasing the KTO layer thickness, as indicated in \cref{eq:ChargeTransfer}.
 Our test calculation with (BaMnO$_3$)$_2|$(KTaO$_3$)$_{20}$ heterostructure reveals a conducting interface.